-The contract review phase included a review of contract files and documents collected during the risk assessment phase and the contract files at the Potomac and Rappahannock Transportation Commission (PRTC) and the Virginia Railway Express (VRE).
+The contract review phase included a review of contract files and documents collected during the risk assessment phase and the contract files at PRTC and the VRE.
 The specific documents referenced in this report are available in the PSR Reviewers Office (BMRA) or at the PRTC and VRE offices.
 The PRTC and VRE acquire goods, services, and architect-engineering and has also contracted for buses during the past five years.

-This was a follow up review of the eleven (11) deficient elements identified in the August 2016 Procurement System Review, therefore the scope of this review was limited to these eleven (11) elements versus the sixty four (64) elements of a full Procurement System Review.
+This was a follow up review of the eleven (11) deficient elements identified in the August 2016 Procurement System Review, therefore the scope of this review was limited to these eleven (11) elements versus the sixty-four (64) elements of a full Procurement System Review.
 See Table 1 below.
 The elements out of the scope of this review will be identified as such in the appropriate section of this report.